bomonike/bomonike.github.io/acronyms.md

 *	v12n	=	Virtualization	(numeronym of 11 letters between v and n)
 * VAE = Variational Autoencoders (uses encoder-decoder architecture to generate new data for image and video generation)
+* VADER = Valence Aware Dictionary and sEntiment Reasoner (A lexicon that includes informal words used for sentiment analysis to determine emotional negativity)
 *	VAR	=	Value-Added Reseller
 *	VAT	=	Value-Added Tax
 *	VBO	=	Value-Based Outcome